Blueberry Sourdough Biscuits

 I love sourdough and I love blueberries, so these Blueberry Sourdough Biscuits are a perfect combination!

 Grands Biscuits used to sell a blueberry biscuit that I adored.
 But then they stopped making them.
 I recently noticed that Pillsbury is now selling a refrigerated blueberry biscuit with icing.
-I’m sure they are good, but I also know that these Blueberry Sourdough Biscuits rival those sold in stores.
+I’m sure they are good, but I also know that these Blueberry Sourdough Biscuits rival any sold in stores.
 They are that good!
 Plus they are a great way to use up your sourdough discard!

 - all-purpose flour